2501632/Dino-Crook-The-Crown-Thief/README.md

 * Checkpoints: Not just a place to get coins but actually respawn too.

 * A Heads-up Display: Showing the time taken so far, ability cooldowns and the number of deaths will be shown fixed to the screen.

-* Option: option at the end of the game that gives different endings.

 ## Wish to Have Features